 We use seven benchmarks, shown in Table 2, to evaluate our technique.
 CEDT is the task partitioning version of Canny Edge Detection; BE performs background extraction in which a video is passed frame by frame from the CPU to the GPU; EP is a genetic algorithm that simulates the evolution of creatures on an island; DWT2D performs a popular digital signal processing technique called discrete wavelet transform; Kmeans computes the well-known k-means clustering algorithm; LavaMD performs a 3D molecular dynamics simulation; and SmithWa implements the Smith-Waterman sequence alignment algorithm.
-Each of these benchmarks comes from one of four benchmark suites, as indicated in the second column of Table 2: Chai [4], Hetero-Mark [12], Rodinia [1], or SPEC OMP 2012 [10].
+Each of these benchmarks comes from one of four benchmark suites, as indicated in the second column of Table 2: Chai [5], Hetero-Mark [6], Rodinia [7], or SPEC OMP 2012 [8].
+(Although SmithWa is originally from SPEC OMP, we use a version of this benchmark parallelized for integrated CPU-GPU chips performed in our prior work [2]).